rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 <!-- ### get canInteract() {
 leaving this undocumented for now -->

 ### top

-- getter for the top y position of the video player
+Getter that retrieves the `top y` position of the video player.

 ```js
 VideoPlayer.position(100, 200)